cagintunc/331_final_project/README.md

 ## Why Use This Project? <a name="reason_to_use"></a>

-SARS and MERS are significant public health concerns, and their genomic analysis can provide critical insights into viral behavior, mutations, and therapeutic targets.
-However, preparing these datasets for visualization can be challenging due to their size and complexity.
 This project automates the entire pipeline, from downloading and processing the data to configuring JBrowse 2, saving time and reducing errors.
 Researchers and bioinformaticians can now focus on analysis and discovery rather than tedious data preparation tasks.

 ---